Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Channel and System Model

 \subsection{Quality Measures}

-We measure the quality of precoding using well-known functions such as Signal-to-Interference-and-Noise-Ratio (\textit{SINR})~\cite{SINR} and Spectral Efficiency (\textit{SE})~\cite{SE}.
+We measure the quality of precoding using well-known functions such as Signal-to-Interference-and-Noise-Ratio (\textrm{SINR})~\cite{SINR} and Spectral Efficiency (\textrm{SE})~\cite{SE}.
 These functions are based not on the actual sending symbols $\bm x \in \mathbb C ^ {L\times 1}$, but some distribution of them~\cite{Bjornson}.
 Thus, we get the common function for all assumed symbols, which can be sent using the specified precoding matrix.
 We denote $\mathcal{L}_k$ as the set of symbols for $k$-th user.
-The \textit{SINR} function is defined as:
+The \textrm{SINR} function is defined as:

-According to the paper~\cite{SINR_eff_model}, the \textit{effective SINR} for user $k$ is calculated through the \textit{SINR} at each layer of each Resource Block (RB) and as follows.
-Functions $\beta = \beta(\textit{MCS})$ and $\textit{MCS} = \textit{MCS}(\textit{SINR}^{eff}_\beta)$ are table-defined (see, e.g., Table~\ref{tab:beta} for $\beta(MCS)$).
-This model is called Exponential effective SNR mapping (EESM)~\cite{QAM64}.
-Assuming only one RB, we can define $\textit{SINR}^{eff}_\beta$ as a self-consistent solution of the following system:
+For simulations of a physical layer (PHY) in multi-carrier and multi-layer OFDM systems an effective SINR mapping (ESM) model is used.
+Such model compresses the given set of SINRs experienced by the receiver over every sub-channel into a single scalar value (called effective SINR).
+According to the paper~\cite{SINR_eff_model}, the \textit{effective} SINR for a user $k$ is calculated using the \textrm{SINR} at each layer of each Resource Block (RB) as follows.
+Functions $\beta = \beta(\textrm{MCS})$ and $\textrm{MCS} = \textrm{MCS}(\textrm{SINR}^{eff}_\beta)$ are table-defined (see, e.g., Table~\ref{tab:beta} for $\beta(MCS)$).
+Assuming only one RB, we can define $\textrm{SINR}^{eff}_\beta$ as a self-consistent solution of the following system:

-To get the \textit{SE} function, we apply Shannon’s formula over all effective user SINRs~\eqref{User SINR}:
+This model is called Exponential effective SINR mapping (EESM) and the accuracy of EESM has been validated in several studies~\cite{QAM64, brueninghaus2005link, 6678684}.
+To get the \textrm{SE} function, we apply Shannon’s formula over all effective user SINRs~\eqref{User SINR}: